ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```bash
 ballerina build <module-name>
 ```
-Use the `--skiptests` flag with the `ballerina build` command to skip running the tests while building a Ballerina project or module.
+Use the `--skiptests` flag with the `ballerina build` command to skip running the tests during the build process.

 ```bash
 ballerina build --skiptests